onflow/sc-eng-gaming/README.md

         1. `RPSAssignedMoves` are attached to their escrowed NFT if they are not already attached
         1. `RPSWinLossRetriever` is attached to the escrowed NFT if they are not already attached
     1. Each player submits their move
+    1. Any player then calls for match resolution
         1. A winner is determined
         1. The win/loss records are recorded for each NFT
         1. Each NFT is returned to their respective owners